 We receive no grants or public funds, so always look at the commercial aspect of the plays we produce which means us getting the best audiences for you.

 We also try and do at least 3 plays per year, not in English and this attracts a wider audience of both native speakers and those interested in the culture of that country.
-So far we have programmed Russian, French, Italian and German productions.
+So far we have programmed Russian, French, Italian and German productions and next is Polish.